denten-books/plain-text/1-metaphor.md

 of paragraphs, pages, files, and folders.
 Screen representations of paragraphs, pages, files, and folders look like their counterparts on the page, yet they represent other structures in the head, and yet other structures on the disk.
 The metaphor thus mediates between mental image---information stored in the head---and inscription---information stored in the machine.
 As Alexander Galloway wrote in his *The Interface Effect*, the nature of the interface stems from the incompatibility between incommensurate systems [@galloway_interface_2012, viii].
 The interface is also a metaphor that transports structure from one entity to the other, at the point of contact between human and machine.
 Our goal in this chapter, is to unpack the metaphor.
-We must begin to separate the resemblance from the designation: the apparent shape from a command in the imperative.
+We must begin to separate the resemblance from its designation: the apparent shape from a command in the imperative.

 ### 1.1 Interface Metaphor